Ronick80/Hephaestus-Engine/README.md

 # Hephaestus-Engine
-This will be a rendering engine focusing mainly on learning ray tracing while also supporting VR applications using openXR
+This will be a rendering engine focusing mainly on learning ray tracing using Vulkan while also supporting VR applications using openXR